tari-project/rfcs/src/RFC-0201_TariScript.md

 ### Preventing Cut-through with the Script Offset

-Earlier, we described that cut-through needed to be prevented.
-This is achieved by the script offset in the TariScript proposal.
-It mathematically links all inputs and outputs of all the transactions in a block and that tallied up to create the script offset.
+Earlier, we described that cut-through must be prevented; this is achieved by the script offset.
+It mathematically links all inputs and outputs of all the transactions in a block and that tallied up creates the script offset.
 Providing the script offset requires knowledge of keys that miners do not possess; thus they are unable to produce the necessary script offset when attempting to perform cut-through on a pair of transactions.

 Lets show by example how the script offset stops cut-through, where Alice spends to Bob who spends to Carol.
 Ignoring fees, we have: